Nicolas-Yax/PhyloLM/README.md

 🔬 This repository contains the code for replicating figures in the paper and is given for transparency and replication purposes and may not be fit for production environments in terms of optimization requirements.

-🌐 We encourage people that are interested in PhyloLM to use the colab demo that implements the algorithm in a simple and versatile manner : colab demo : https://colab.research.google.com/drive/1agNE52eUevgdJ3KL3ytv5Y9JBbfJRYqd?usp=copy
+🌐 We encourage people that are interested in PhyloLM to use the colab demo that implements the algorithm in a simple and versatile manner. colab demo : https://colab.research.google.com/drive/1agNE52eUevgdJ3KL3ytv5Y9JBbfJRYqd?usp=copy

 ## Step by step installation instructions